Lamphun Warriors F.C.: Formation and early years (2011–2018)

+Back-to-back promotion and league titles (2020–2023)

-In 2021, Lamphun Warriors manage to win the 2020–21 Thai League 3 title after staying in the third tier for four years which then see the team promoted to the 2021–22 Thai League 2 as champions.
-In the club first season in the second tier, they won the league title becoming the first Thailand team to earn back-to-back promotion to the top flight.
-Lamphun Warriors was then promoted to the Thai League 1 ahead of the 2022–23 season.
+In 2021, Lamphun Warriors went on win the 2020–21 Thai League 3 title after staying in the third tier for four years which then see the team promoted to the 2021–22 Thai League 2 as champions where Brazilian player Natan Oliveira went on to win the 'Golden Boot award' with 12 goals in the season and goalkeeper, Adisak Duangsri who went on to win the league highest clean sheet with 10.
+The club’s momentum continued in the 2021–22 season where Lamphun Warriors built one of the strongest squads in the league, combining experienced Thai players with several foreign signings.
+In the club first season in the second tier, they won the league title becoming the first Thailand team to earn back-to-back promotion to the top flight.Lamphun Warriors then went on promote to the Thai League 1 ahead of the 2022–23 season.
+In their debut season in the top flight, Lamphun Warriors finished in 10th place in the league.

 In the 2024–25 Thai League 1 season Lamphun Warriors finished 8th and lost the Thai League Cup final, losing 2–0 to Buriram United, which was the first time in the club's history that they reached the final.

+Team image

+Crest and colours

+The identity of Lamphun Warriors is closely connected to the cultural heritage of Lamphun Province.
+The club crest incorporates elements inspired by local history and the Lanna cultural tradition, symbolising pride, unity and the club’s strong connection to its community.